TzurS11/batoto.js/README.md

 Scrape data from bato.to
 Download and stream mangas. search by name, author, get information about a manga.

+## DISCLAMER

+Please be aware that the use of this web scraping tool to extract data from the bato.to website **may potentially violate the website's Terms of Service**.
+I do not endorse or encourage activities that breach the TOS of any website.

+Before using this tool, it is your responsibility to review and comply with bato.to's Terms of Service, which may prohibit or restrict web scraping activities.
+If you choose to proceed with web scraping using this tool, you do so **at your own risk**, and you should be aware of the potential legal and ethical implications.

 ## Javascript example:
+Always check if valid property is true.
+Doesn't matter what you are using this package for.

 ```js
 const { getByID, getChapterByID, searchByKeyword } = require("batoto.js");